Urban-Meteorology-Reading/muhd-meta/source/LUMA/sites/intros/SWT_intro.rst

 Woodsford Tower in Southwark, London (SWT) is a LUMA observation site that has been in operation since December 2016.
+The building is owned by Southwark council.
+Weather data has been collected there since 1999.
+A website with historic weather data and additional information on the site can be found `here <http://www.urban-climate.net/content/data>`_.
+Current meteorological data can be found `here <http://data.urban-climate.net/southwark_plots/>`_.